httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

   <https://www.iana.org/assignments/http-upgrade-tokens/http-upgrade-tokens.xhtml>.

-* On requests bearing the :protocol pseudo-header, the :scheme and :path pseudo-header fields MUST be included.
+* On requests bearing the :protocol pseudo-header, the :scheme and :path pseudo-header fields of the target URI (See {{usingExtended}}) MUST be included.

 * On requests bearing the :protocol pseudo-header, the :authority pseudo-header field is interpreted according to Section 8.1.2.3 of {{!RFC7540}} instead of Section 8.3 of {{!RFC7540}}.
-In particular the server MUST NOT make a new TCP connection to the host and port indicated by the :authority.
+In particular, the server MUST NOT create a tunnel to the host indicated by the :authority as it would with a CONNECT method request that was not modified by this extension.

 Upon receiving a CONNECT request bearing the :protocol pseudo-header the server establishes a tunnel to another service of the protocol type indicated by the pseudo-header.
 This service may or may not be co-located with the server.

-# Using Extended CONNECT To Bootstrap the WebSocket Protocol
+# Using Extended CONNECT To Bootstrap the WebSocket Protocol {#usingExtended}

 The pseudo-header :protocol MUST be included in the CONNECT request and it MUST have a value of `websocket` to initiate a WebSocket